 Commercial projects

-I work with business owners and project teams to keep work clear, coordinated, and moving forward, without losing sight of the overall vision.
+I work with business owners and the team around the project to keep things clear, coordinated and moving forward, without losing sight of the overall direction – coordinating schedules, materials and finishes so the work progresses properly and issues are dealt with early, not once they’ve turned into delays.

 Finishes, branding, and custom elements